-The property is located in an existing platted residential neighborhood.
-There are clearly established roads and residential lot boundaries.
+The property is located in an existing platted residential area.
+There are clearly established roads and residential lot boundaries as well as rivers to the east and west bounding the subject property.

 2. Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.